Introduction

 Conclusion

-Selecting the right licence—Australian Financial Services Licence (AFSL) or Australian Credit Licence (ACL)—is crucial for businesses in the financial sector.
-An AFSL is required for businesses that provide advice on financial products, deal with financial products, or manage investment schemes.
-At the same time, an ACL is essential for those engaged in credit-related activities, such as lending and credit broking.
+Selecting the right licence—Australian Financial Services Licence (AFSL) or Australian Credit Licence (ACL)—is a critical decision for any business in Australia’s financial sector.
+An AFSL is required for businesses providing advice on financial products, dealing in securities, or managing investment schemes, while an ACL is essential for those engaged in credit-related activities like lending and broking.
+Understanding the distinct scope and compliance obligations of each is the first step toward building a sustainable and lawful operation.

-To ensure your business secures the appropriate licence and adheres to ASIC regulations, consult our expert licensing team at AFSL House.
-With our proven expertise in AFSL and ACL applications, we streamline the process, helping you confidently navigate compliance requirements.
+To ensure your business secures the appropriate licence and adheres to ASIC regulations, contact AFSL House’s expert team to apply for an AFSL.
+With proven expertise in navigating the complexities of both AFSL and ACL applications, we streamline the process and help you confidently meet all compliance requirements.

 Frequently Asked Questions